markus1728/dhl-parcel-ordering-speedup/README.md

 ```

 The user can insert the receiver's address and click the desired parcel-form.
-Afterwards the program navigates through the DHL-Websites, clicks the relevant buttons and and fills out the necessary fields.
+Afterwards the program navigates through the DHL-Websites, clicks the relevant buttons and fills out the necessary fields.
-In the end the user can confirm and buy his order with one click.
+In the end the user can confirm his order with one click.